Skip to content

 The processing time typically ranges from 3 to 8 months, varying based on individual circumstances.
 Collaborating closely with your school's Designated School Officials (DSOs) is crucial when planning your change of status application timeline.

-For those seeking faster processing, premium processing is available for H1B to F1 status changes.
-This service guarantees a response from USCIS within 15 calendar days of receiving all required materials.
-If the gap between your application submission and F1 program start date is limited, premium processing can expedite the process, potentially reducing uncertainty and allowing for better planning.
+For those seeking faster processing, premium processing is available for H-1B to F-1 status changes.
+This service guarantees a response from the USCIS within 15 calendar days of receiving all required materials.
+If the gap between your application submission and F-1 program start date is limited, premium processing can expedite the process, potentially reducing uncertainty and allowing for better planning.

 Cost